-- Send all supporting documents to the Graduate School.
+- Upload all supporting documents to the Graduate School.
 Supporting documents include recommendation letters, personal statements, resumes, writing samples, English proficiency tests, etc.

 - Students at Florida public universities are required to provide proof of immunization against rubeola (measles) and rubella (German measles) prior to the initial registration.
 This policy applies to students who attend classes taught at the main campus.
 Questions concerning this policy should be directed to the Student Health Services Office in the Student Life Center, Building 39A/Room 2100, (904) 620-2175.